-- Explain various methodologies to solve ordinary differential equations (ODE) - Incorporate the knowledge of ODE to model and solve various real world problem - Construct interpolating polynomial from a given set of data point. - Evaluate an integration numerically. - Find root of a polynomial and transcendental equation. - Solve a large linear system of equations numerically. - Analyze the convergence of improper integrals and apply the concept to explain Gamma and Beta function. - Evaluate the area of a bounded region by using double integration. - Evaluate the volume of a 3-dimensional object by using triple integral. - Calculate the gradient and directional derivative of a scalar field. - Calculate the divergence and curl of a vector field. - Explain Green's theorem
+- Explain various methodologies to solve ordinary differential equations (ODE) - Incorporate the knowledge of ODE to model and solve various real world problem - Construct interpolating polynomial from a given set of data point. - Evaluate integration numerically. - Find root of a polynomial and transcendental equation.

-This course is to provide students with quantitative and problem-solving skillsof ODE, numerical methods, integral calculus, and vector calculus.
-At the conclusion of this course, students shouldbe able to:
+This course is to provide students with quantitative and problem-solving skills of ODE, numerical methods, integral calculus, and vector calculus.
+At the conclusion of this course, student's should be able to:

-- Apply various methods to solve first and higher order ordinary differential equations - Apply different numerical techniques to a variety of real world problems, including engineering problems - Analyze the convergence of improper integrals - Apply techniques of double and triple integration to a variety of applications, including engineering applications - Apply vector operations in 3-dimensions
+- Apply various methods to solve first and higher order ordinary differential equations - Apply different numerical techniques to a variety of real world problems, including engineering problems - Analyze the convergence of improper integrals and Apply techniques of double and triple integration to a variety of applications, including engineering applications - Apply vector operations in 3-dimensions